I’ve been immersing myself in business books lately for work I’m doing with a client. One book I really enjoyed is Daniel H. Pink’s To Sell is Human.

 I don’t know what this says about me and my sales-related interests, but the concept from the book that has really stuck is the discussion map.
 As Pink says, “Walking a mile in another’s shoes sometimes requires a map.”

 Briefly, the idea is to draw a map during a meeting to reveal the group’s “social cartography.”
 In other words, you can see who’s doing most of the talking, who’s not talking at all, who loses focus with side conversations, even who is the target of the most comments.
 To make a discussion map, draw a diagram of where each person is sitting and then add an X next to the person’s name every time he or she speaks.
 If a comment is directed to a specific person rather than to the entire group, draw a line from the speaker to the recipient.
+I made the map (above) at the dinner table one night.
+Poor Tim couldn’t get a word in!
+Or maybe he was just really hungry.

 Most of my meetings are one-on-one with a client, but I still find the discussion map interesting!
 Do you have a situation where a discussion map would be a useful tool?